irfanramadhiya/meme_editor_app/README.md

 ```
 /Android/data/com.example.meme_editor_app/files/MyImages
 ```
+Note: This folder is **not visible in the gallery by default**.
+You can view the images using a file manager app.
 This is **not the Gallery** by default.
 You can access it via:
 - A file explorer app
 - Connecting your device to a PC